/routes/webhook.js

 This route is essential for handling secure post-payment actions, ensuring a seamless customer experience by automating the onboarding email workflow.

-This documentation offers a clear summary of webhook.js
+This documentation offers a clear summary of webhook.js and its integration with Stripe.

 Last updated